 - spray poly

-- small spray shelter (optional)
+- small spray shelter (optional, but so fun)

-- turn table (optional)
+- turn table (optional, but also fun)

 First, prepare you glass for painting if you choose to go the whimsy route.
 Wash the vases in hot soapy water, rinse, and air dry.
 Then, once dry, use rubbing alcohol to get any remaining residue off.
 You can see how I’ve painted thrifted glass for home decor in this post.